select-8/mock-bigthief-htmlsite/README.md

 Wireframes can be viewed [here](user_experience_assets/).

-wireframe_1.jpg shows my initial mind dump.
+wireframe_1.jpg illustrates my original mind dump.

-At the outset, I planned for the site to scroll vertically, with distinct page blocks for each section.
-However, I quickly decided to go with single pages.
-I don't like a sticky navbar and early on couldn't find a simple enough (non-javascript) alternative I liked to do navigation back up and through the pages.
-I had thought that I might switch back once all the pages were completed but in the end, I prefer the single linked pages layout for this project.
+Initially, I had planned for the site to scroll vertically, with distinct page blocks for each section.
+However, after I built out the bones of the site with some scratch components in place, I felt a sticky navbar was not the correct choice for this site and I was not able to find a non-javascript, CSS alternative which I liked, to do navigation back up and through the pages.
+So, in the end, I decided to go with single pages.
 Finding a nice way of internal navigation for a vertical scrolling site is a goal I've set myself for future projects.

 The idea of pages split into 4 quads in a single view came to me early in the project.
 I wanted symmetry of content with left/right & top/bottom used to imply levels of importance in the content for the user.
 On moving from desktop to mobile the bottom right would fall down/off first, then bottom left, top right, top left.

-In hindsight, this approach to the UX has not worked as I would have liked, particularly on the music and video pages where I feel the content, between both the titles and iframes and the quad divs themselves, could do with more room to breathe as they react to the responsive design.
+In hindsight, this approach to the UX has not worked as I would have liked.
+For both the music and video pages the content was a bit squeezed in.
+Subsequently, in the music page, I set the content into two halves.
+Where the top half is dominant, promoting the new album and the bottom half has some room for the content to breathe.

 I did not wireframe the tour page.
 I knew I would use a Bootstrap table and that it would mirror the home page.